-One of the characters who is lonely by force is Curley’s wife.
+One of the characters who is lonely by force (rephrase this) is Curley’s wife.
 She often tries to convince many of the men in the ranch that she gets “awful lonely” as she is the only woman present in the ranch.
 Though she tries very hard, all the men in the ranch refuse to be sympathetic and instead insult her and tell her that she should go away.
 Majority of the men see her as an object that has an owner who is in a superior position to them in the ranch, and so refuse to make friendly conversation.
 Others, who ironically are found in a similar situation like Candy, become excessively rude and show no respect towards her as he believes that she has a much more degrading position in the hierarchy than he does because she is a female.
 Steinbeck may have chosen to have a female character to present the readers the daily lives of a normal female who lived in farm lands.
 On the other hand, Steinbeck may have been demonstrating his own personal views on how a female should have been treated like – segregated!
-This may also be due to lack of human rights for woman, as they were previously believed to only be fit for the profession of housewife.
+This may also be due to lack of human rights for woman, as they were previously believed to only be fit for the profession of housewife. (possible interpretation, though remember Steinbeck also presents her character sympathetically in death – you could use more textual support here – this would cover A02 - structure)

 Loneliness was wide spread during the depression due to a variety of different reasons.
 One of the most important is the lack of human rights, where equality is granted to everyone and all of their differences are put aside, whether they are: gender, race, mental state or wealth.

+WWW: You pick on lonliness as a key theme by referring in detail to Lenie and Curley’s wife’s situation and characterisation.
+I also like your integration of context and textual support.

+EBI: you could consider what links these characters i.e. their need for human contact and conversation.
+Also their hopes and dreams.

+Band 4 mark 18 – roughly B grade.
+Well done.